Kotlin/kotlinx.serialization/docs/json.md

 the [Type safety is enforced](basic-serialization.md#type-safety-is-enforced) section.
 It can be somewhat relaxed using the [coerceInputValues][JsonBuilder.coerceInputValues] property.

-This property only effects decoding.
+This property only affects decoding.
 It treats a limited subset of invalid input values as if the corresponding property was missing and uses a default value of the corresponding property instead.
 The current list of supported invalid values is:

-* `null` inputs for a non-nullable types.
+* `null` inputs for non-nullable types.
 * Unknown values for enums.

 > This list may be expanded in the future, so that [Json] instance configured with this property becomes even more